 Demand Registration Rights.
 At any time after the earlier of (i) December 31, 2024 or (ii) 180 days following the effectiveness of a registration statement for a qualified initial public offering, holders of at least 10% of the registrable securities then outstanding (or a lesser percent if the anticipated aggregate offering price, net of selling expenses, would exceed \$10 million) have the right to demand that we file a registration statement on Form F-1 or Form S-1 covering all registrable securities that the holders request to be registered and included in such registration by written notice.
-A qualified initial public offering of ADSs means an initial public offering or a backdoor listing on the Nasdaq or the New York Stock Exchange approved by (i) the holders of at least a majority of the voting power of our issued and outstanding ordinary shares and (ii) the holders of at least two-thirds of the voting power of our issued and outstanding preferred shares (calculated on a fully diluted and as-converted basis).
+A qualified initial public offering of ADSs means an initial public offering or a backdoor listing on the Nasdaq or the New York Stock Exchange approved by (i) the holders of at least a majority of the voting power of our issued and outstanding ordinary shares and (ii) the holders of at least two-thirds of the voting power of our issued and outstanding ordinary shares and (ii) the holders of at least two-thirds of the voting power of our issued and outstanding ordinary shares.
 We shall effect the registration of the securities on Form F-1 or Form S-1 as soon as practicable, except in certain circumstances.
-We have the right to defer filing a registration statement for a period of not more than 90 days after the receipt of the request of the initiating holders if our board of directors determines in its good faith judgment that it would be materially detrimental to us and our shareholders for such registration statement to be filed at such time because such action would (i) materially interfere with a significant acquisition, corporate reorganization, or other similar transaction involving us; (ii) require premature disclosure of material information that we have a bona fide business purpose for preserving as confidential; or (iii) render us unable to comply with requirements under the Securities Act or Exchange Act.
+We have the right to defer filing a registration statement for a period of not more than 90 days after the receipt of the request of the initiating holders if our board of directors determines in its good faith judgment that it would be materially detrimental to us and our shareholders for such registration, or other similar transaction involving us; (ii) require premature disclosure of material information that we have a bona fide business purpose for preserving as confidential; or (iii) render us unable to comply with requirements under the Securities Act or Exchange Act.
 We may not exercise our right to defer filing a registration statement more than once in any 12 month period, and, subject to certain exceptions, we may not register any equity securities for our own account or that of any other shareholder during such 90 day period.
 We are obligated to effect no more than three (3) demand registrations on Form F-1 or Form S-1, and we need not effect the registration of securities on Form F-1 or Form S-1 if such securities may be immediately registered on Form F-3 or Form S-3 as provided below.